CAELESTIS-Project-EU/RVEtoolDefects/README.md

 - In-plane shear (12 component)
 - Out-of-plane shear (23 compomnent)

-An example of the resulting directory (3D model) for the output folder is the following:
+An example of the resulting directory (3D model, four load cases) for the output folder is the following:
 ```bash
 .
 rvetool\